 The methodology aimed at the general public and combines painting and music with movement and kinesiology.
 It is taught in various institutional and private social structures in Switzerland and abroad.

 Also a painter, Rébecca has so far exhibited her work in Switzerland, Italy, France and Mexico.

 She has modelled for many renowned international advertising and editorial spots.

 She studied classical singing with Isabel Henriquez, Francesca Giarini and Veronique Parize, and is certified in sight reading by the Populaire de Musique de Genève Conservatorium.

 She studied theatre acting in Switzerland and Italy.
 To date, this has enabled her to participate in the following feature films: “Kadogo”, by Nicolas Wadimoff and “Le signe de 11 heures”, by Philippe Nicolet.

 As an actress, she worked in the Cie Spiral in Geneva, Pavilion Expo.02 in Yverdon, Zappalà Danza in Catania, Töpffer Theater in Geneva.

-In 2015, she won a scholarship from the Mexican Foreign Affairs Department to present her creation, “Dédoublement, le hasard du commun!”.
+In 2015, she won a scholarship from the Mexican Foreign Affairs Department to present her creation, “Dédoublement, le hasard du commun!” in Mexico.

 Interview of the artistic career by Radio Cité Geneva